- Hakone’s Venetian Glass Museum – The Biggest Surprise in Town - 19 March 2026

 The last Narita Express of the day currently leaves Narita at 21.44 and gets into Tokyo at 22.37

-Conversely, if your flight from Narita leaves early in the morning, it’s important to note that the first Narita Express only starts running at around 6am and arrives at Narita at 7.18am.
+Conversely, if your flight from Narita leaves early in the morning, it’s important to note that the first Narita Express only starts running at around 6 am and arrives at Narita at 7.18 am.

-And many of the other public transport options to and from Narita also finish early and start a bit later than those running from Haneda.
+Many other public transport options to and from Narita also finish early and start a bit later than those running from Haneda.

 That can make it a bit dicey to get into town for a reasonable cost (check our guide to all the options for getting to Tokyo from Narita to see exact prices) if you have a flight that comes into Narita late or leaves early – and it makes a delay a bit stressful.

-Haneda transport finishes a bit later – the last monorail is 11.48, the first is 5.18am, but, because Haneda is so much closer to Tokyo, even if you are delayed and arrive when the public transport has stopped, a taxi won’t blow half your holiday budget!
+Haneda transport finishes a bit later – the last monorail is 11.48, and the first is 5.18am, but, because Haneda is so much closer to Tokyo, even if you are delayed and arrive when the public transport has stopped, a taxi won’t blow half your holiday budget!

 4. Would You Be Happy to Stay at Narita?

-This is another reason why I quite like flying into Narita – I actually like staying the night there.
+This is another reason why I quite like flying into Narita – I like staying the night there.

-It might seem like a waste of a night, but if you’re not going to get to Tokyo until 10pm, there’s a limited amount of things you’re likely to do except sleep – so, I choose to do that in a hotel close to the airport (for less money).
+It might seem like a waste of a night, but if you’re not going to get to Tokyo until 10pm, there’s a limited amount of things you’re likely to do except sleep – so I choose to do that in a hotel close to the airport (for less money).
 Then I jump on the Narita Express raring to go the next morning.

 If you haven’t booked your hotel in Tokyo yet, have a look at our guide to the different types of hotel in Japan that you can pick from to get a feel for the type of accommodation on offer.